-- a) the financial statements and notes of SEGC set out on pages 6 to 9 are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the financial position of SEGC as at 30 June 2011 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - b) there are reasonable grounds to believe that SEGC will be able to pay its debts as and when they become due and payable. - the financial statements also comply with International Financial Reporting Standards as disclosed in Note 2.
+- a) the financial statements and notes of SEGC set out on pages 6 to 8 are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the financial position of SEGC as at 30 June 2012 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - b) there are reasonable grounds to believe that SEGC will be able to pay its debts as and when they become due and payable. - c) the financial statements also comply with International Financial Reporting Standards as disclosed in note 2.